- Cintas is a Dividend Aristocrat on track for Dividend King status.

 Dividend Capture Strategy for CTAS

 The dividend capture strategy is easy to understand but hard to execute with precision.
-The strategy aims to capture the Cintas stock dividend on or shortly before the Date of Record and then sell it the next day on the Ex-Dividend Date.
-The Date of Record is the day upon which shareholders of record at the close of business become eligible for the next dividend payment.
+The strategy aims to capture the Cintas stock dividend by buying as close to the ex-dividend date as possible and then selling on the ex-dividend or soon after.

 Cintas, For Uniform Returns